-The Group is governed both by the provisions in the Legal Framework of Credit Institutions and Financial Companies enacted by Decree-Law no. 298/92, of 31 December, as amended (the "RGICSF") and the provisions in its own legal regime, the Legal Regime for Mutual Agricultural Credit and Agricultural Credit Cooperatives, enacted by Decree-Law no. 24/91, of 11 January, as amended (the "RJCAM").
-Under the terms of the RJCAM, the Issuer and its Associated Caixas are referred to as the "Integrated System of Crédito Agrícola Mútuo" ("SICAM"), with the Issuer acting as the central body that, among other aspects, is empowered to guide, monitor, oversee and supervise its associates.
+The Group is governed both by the provisions in the Legal Framework of Credit Institutions and Financial Companies enacted by Decree-Law no. 298/92, of 31 December, as amended ("RGICSF") and the provisions in its own legal regime, the Legal Regime for Mutual Agricultural Credit and Agricultural Credit Cooperatives, enacted by Decree-Law no. 24/91, of 11 January (the "RJCAM").
+Under the terms of the RJCAM, the Issuer and its Associated Caixas is referred to, under the terms of the RJCAM, as the "Integrated System of Crédito Agrícola Mútuo" ("SICAM"), with the Issuer acting as the central body that, among other aspects, is empowered to guide, monitor, oversee and supervise its associates.
 The SICAM was incorporated in 1991 and allows the Associated Caixas with freedom of association to the Issuer.
 In case they do not choose to be associate members of the Issuer, caixas de crédito agrícola mútuo may pursue, under the rules of the RJCAM, separate businesses outside of the SICAM.
 The Associated Caixas hold the entirety of the share capital of the Issuer and, indirectly, hold the Affiliated Companies that are part of the Group.

 In October 2020, the Bank of Portugal submitted for public consultation a preliminary draft of a legislative proposal for replacing the current RJCAM by a new regime, converging it, notably, with the CRR and Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014, establishing a framework for the recovery and resolution of credit institutions and investment firms (as amended, the "BRRD").
-However, at present, no such new regime has been published.